Ty Rauber: 1926

 Rauber received All-Southern selections in 1926; receiving the third most votes of any player just behind Hoyt Winslett and Bill Spears.
 He received a third-team All-American vote from the Associated Press.

 Navy

 Rauber was a Commander with the Navy, serving as legal officer in charge of the land division, called to active duty in 1939.
 He later went overseas with naval intelligence.

-Later years
+Later life

 Rauber died in Guam of a heart attack after having fallen off a boat.